-To return an item without finding the original receipt first, simply enter a negative quantity (e.g. -1) and then scan or enter the item.
+To return an item without finding the original receipt first, enter the POS Sales Entry and simply enter a negative Quantity (e.g. -1) and then scan or enter the item.
 A negative charge will be shown, with appropriate taxes also deducted.
 Then enter a Refund Payment and print a receipt if they need one.

 To return an item and record it with the original receipt, use the Find Receipt function to locate the original receipt.
 This can be located by the receipt number or item code, and/or date.
 See the Find Receipt section for details.
 Once the item is located, this P.O.S. dialog will be opened with the complete original receipt.
-Then you can select the item to be returned (click on its transaction line) and click the Return Item button.
+Then you can select the item to be returned (click on its "Charge" transaction line) and click the Return Selected Item button.